-The health and safety of residents and visitors to the Myrtle Beach area are on everyone’s mind as guests return to the beach for summer vacation.
+The health and safety of residents and visitors to the Myrtle Beach area continue to be top of mind in the midst of the covid-19 pandemic.

 Read more below about health and safety restrictions in place around the Myrtle Beach area and the state of South Carolina.

 Other items of interest:

 - What’s open in Myrtle Beach?

 - Which hotels are open in Myrtle Beach?

 - Restaurants offering outdoor dining